sassoftware/sasoptpy/doc/guide/workflow.rst

    print('Total value:', m.get_objective_value())

-Since there is no direct access to expressions and variables, the optimal solution is printed using the server response.
+Because there is no direct access to expressions and variables, the optimal solution is printed by using the server response.

 Limitations
 -----------

-- On Viya platform, nonlinear models can be solved only using the runOptmodel action, and requires the SAS Viya version to be 3.4 or later.
+- In SAS Viya, nonlinear models can be solved only by using the runOptmodel action, which requires the SAS Viya version to be 3.4 or later.
-- User defined decomposition blocks are available only in MPS mode, and therefore only works with client-side data.
+- User-defined decomposition blocks are available only in MPS mode, and therefore only work with client-side data.
-- Mixed usage (client-side and server-side data) may not work in some cases.
+- Mixed usage (client-side and server-side data) might not work in some cases.
   A quick fix would be transferring the data in either direction.